 Became a self directed investor in 2008.
 Retired in 2011 but still accumulating, mainly through dividend growth investing in Cdn, U.S. & Int'l stocks.
 Also interested in seasonality and technical analysis which are useful timing vehicles for investing.
 My portfolio is close to 100% invested in dividend growth stocks, roughly equal weighted by income.
-I currently hold 10 U.S. & 25 Cdn stocks plus 2 globally diversified mutual funds for parking dividend income.
+I currently hold 10 U.S. & 25 Cdn stocks plus a globally diversified mutual fund for parking dividend income.

 Are you looking for a bit of Northern Exposure in your portfolio> Hi I'm Cameron Conway, an escaped Winnipeger now living in Vancouver B.C.
 Since 2013 I've been writing about how Canadian investors can best navigate the stock market by exploring the top companies on the TSX.
 This includes energy, transportation, banking and Canada's limited tech sector.

 My goal is to help investors go further into understanding how the everyday stories of a company can influence its stock prices.